-Grand Chief Peter Johnston with COVID-19 rapid tests (Photo credit: CYFN)
+Grand Chief Peter Johnston with COVID-19 rapid tests (Photo credit: CYFN) May 20 2022 YG establishes a Post COVID-19 Working Group.

-JUNE

-July 7 2022

-JULY

 Champagne and Aishihik First Nations and the Village of Haines Junction announce partnership to test wastewater for COVID-19.

-APRIL

-Living with COVID

-July 15 2022

-COVID-19 vaccine is approved for children over 6 months.

-Second COVID-19 booster is available to all Yukoners aged 18+.
+July 15 2022 COVID-19 vaccine is approved for children over 6 months.
+July 7 2022 Second COVID-19 booster is available to all Yukoners aged 18+.

 Champagne and Aishihik First Nations vaccine campaign update (Source: CAFN)

+JUNE

 AUGUST

-- Federal Action
+Living with COVID

-- Yukon Territorial Action
+Yukon Territorial Action Case Count

-- # Case Count